-\textbf{{1.
-Introduction.}} \\ Wave Interaction Theory describes the interaction of waves in terms of energy exchange among weakly nonlinear modes.
+Wave interaction theory describes the interaction of waves in terms of energy exchange among weakly nonlinear modes.
 Two main types of energy transport have been intensively studied: exchange of energy among a small number of modes, for example an isolated resonant triad or quartet, and time evolution of the wave field as a whole consisting of an infinite number of modes.

-\emph{Interaction of distinct modes.} The dynamic equations for a resonant triad have been solved analytically by the end of the 19th century \cite{whitt}, and for a resonant quartet in 2005, \cite{SS05}.
-From the 1950s on, extensive numerical and experimental studies of isolated triads and quartets have been performed, see \cite{Cr85} and bibl. therein.
-In the 1990s the notion of independently evolving resonance clusters formed by isolated or connected resonant triads or quartets was established \cite{PRL}, and their kinematic properties investigated, \cite{AMS}.
-Giving also a description of the dynamics of resonant clusters, the theory of nonlinear resonance analysis was formulated in \cite{CUP}.
+\emph{Interaction of distinct modes.} The dynamic equations for a resonant triad and for a resonant quartet have been solved analytically, \cite{whitt,SS05,Cr85}; dynamics and kinematics of independently evolving resonance clusters formed by isolated or connected resonant triads or quartets is studied in \cite{CUP}.

-In 2012 the study of the interaction of distinct modes was extended to describe unidirectional energy transport over scales in Fourier space (this mechanism is called an energy cascade).
 The increment chain equation method (ICEM) for computing the energy spectrum of a cascade formed by distinct modes (further referred to as D-cascade) was introduced in \cite{K12a}.